ssoy0701/tdbench/README.md

 #### 3-1.
 Set Up the Translator LLM
 You should first update `src/utils/utils_llm.py`, adding API keys and download [Ollama](https://github.com/ollama/ollama) to run the LLM APIs.
-While we use GPT-4o for our experiemnts, you can freely change the model type for the translator.
+While we use GPT-4o for our experiments, you can freely change the model type for the translator.

 #### 3-2.
 Tranlsate SQL Queries
 Now, run: